Brasov City Guide: top things to do & places to visit

 Pro tip:

-because the Carpathian Mountains are huge and wild and have an underdeveloped hiking infrastructure for tourists, we strongly recommend you have proper hiking boots + clothing and hire a licensed mountain guide for your trip (like our guides)
+because the Carpathian Mountains are huge and wild and have an underdeveloped hiking infrastructure for tourists, we strongly recommend you have proper hiking boots and clothing and hire a licensed mountain guide for your trip to keep you safe from unexpected encounters with wild animals

-These mountains they have lots of easy and medium difficulty trails and short trips for everyone.
-You'll go at 1,400 – 2,000m altitude through dense woodlands, clearings and traditional villages.
+These mountains have lots of easy and medium-difficulty trails and short trips for everyone.
+You'll go at 1,400 – 2,000m altitude through dense woodlands, clearings, and traditional villages.

-2 Day Hiking Trip in Bucegi Mts from Sinaia to Bran: Sphinx, Babele, Omu Peak
+2 Day Hiking Trip in Bucegi Mts: The Sphinx & Omu Peak

 Start from: Brasov or Sinaia or Busteni